| |

 on.
 “We’re a couple hours from the north end of this continent,” added

+the elf.
 Madoran’s faith in the elf’s knowledge of the land

 turned out to be well-placed, and a couple hours later, we emerged from